 Coursework in a typical doctoral program may include operating systems, theory of computation, analysis of algorithms, telecommunication network programming, and theory of networked computation.
 Most doctoral programs in computer science maintain highly competitive admission policies requiring a 3.2 minimum GPA or 3.0 for applicants with a master's degree.

 Professional Computer Science Organizations in Oregon

->

-> Students and workers can both benefit greatly from joining a professional organization.
-These groups provide ample networking opportunities for aspiring tech industry employees.
-For example, many major tech companies enter into partnerships with organizations to recruit workers and develop continuing education initiatives.
-Organizations also manage job boards to alert members to new employment opportunities and hold annual conferences to discuss tech industry news and recent developments.
+Students and graduates benefit from joining professional organizations.
+These groups provide ample professional networking opportunities.
+For example, many major tech companies partner with organizations to recruit workers and develop continuing education initiatives.
+Organizations also manage job boards to alert members of new employment opportunities and hold annual conferences to discuss industry news.
 Below are a few prominent groups for individuals with a computer science degree in Oregon.

 - Oregon Computer Science Teachers Association: The CSTA is a professional organization for educators interested in promoting access to elementary and secondary computer science education.
 Members receive access to a statewide network of educators sharing support, pedagogical resources, and curriculum information.
 Membership is free and open to all supporters of the association's mission.